-StudentSurvey.ie and PGR StudentSurvey.ie reflect many aspects of students’ experiences in higher education.
-It is designed to focus on student engagement, namely the amount of time and effort that students put into meaningful and purposeful educational activities, and the extent to which institutions provide such opportunities and encourage students to engage with them.
-The data collected reflects students’ self-reported perceptions of their experiences and this data set is one of many sources of evidence available to institutions to inform their enhancement activities.
+StudentSurvey.ie and PGR StudentSurvey.ie are designed to focus on student engagement, namely the amount of time and effort that students put into meaningful and purposeful educational activities, and the extent to which institutions provide such opportunities and encourage students to engage with them.
+The data collected reflects students’ self-reported perceptions of their experiences.

 What is StudentSurvey.ie?